jinq0123/LuaPbIntf/README.md

 LuaPbIntf will dynamic load Protocol Buffer message definition files .proto without code generation.

+LuaPbIntf use lua table to present Message,
+ `encode()` to encode lua message table to string, and `decode()` to decode string to lua message table.

 ## Build
 Use VS2015 build/LuaPbIntf.sln, or build/Makefile.